-Lochia rubra refers to vaginal bleeding and discharge that occurs after childbirth.
+Lochia rubra refers to vaginal bleeding and discharge after childbirth.
 Specifically, it consists of blood, mucus, and tissue from the placenta and the uterus lining.
 This type of discharge is a typical part of the postpartum process.

 Typically, the detachment of the placenta from the uterine wall causes lochia rubra.
 This detachment can happen during labor or shortly after delivery.

 The bleeding is usually heavy for the first few days.
 It gradually lightens over the next few weeks as it transitions into a different type of discharge known as lochia serosa.
 Then, it becomes lochia rubra.

 Lochia rubra resolves on its own without the need for medical intervention.
 However, further evaluation by a doctor may be necessary for any signs of infection or atypical bleeding, such as heavy flow, clots, odor, or fever.

 This article provides an overview of lochia rubra and what to expect in the postpartum period.

 During lochia rubra, a person’s flow appears bright red or pink in the first few days after delivery.

 The consistency of the flow is usually similar to a menstrual period.
 However, lochia rubra may appear thicker and stringy.
 The increased thickness may be due to the discharge containing sloughed tissue from the placenta, mucus, and bacteria.